Patch Notes – Valorant – How to play the operators after patch 1.09

 Full Buy with the new operator price

 The Operator cost after the nerf is now 5000 credits, which is probably the most serious change.
-For a Full Buy in the third round, with Operator (5000) and Shield (1000), you now have to win the first two rounds without spending a dime.
+For a Full Buy in the third round, with Operator (5000) and Shield (1000), you now have to win the two rounds without spending a dime.
 Winning two pistol rounds without shields or abilities is no easy feat.

 If you lose the operators, you’ll need another three round wins to buy them again.
 Of course, the opposing team will then even have a free operator if they pick them up.